codegouvfr/react-dsfr/icons.md

 <figure><img src=".gitbook/assets/image (5) (1).png" alt=""><figcaption></figcaption></figure>

-But on top of that all icons from [Remixicon](https://remixicon.com/) are supported.&#x20;
+But on top of that, all icons from [Remixicon](https://remixicon.com/) are supported.&#x20;

 You can go and search for a keyword:  &#x20;

 <figure><img src=".gitbook/assets/image (2).png" alt=""><figcaption><p>Searching for "download" on remixicon.com</p></figcaption></figure>

-When you find something fitting you can copy paste the class name ( starting with `ri-` ) and use it anywhere you would have could have used a `.fr-icon-xxxx` ! 🚀 &#x20;
+When you find something fitting, you can copy paste the class name ( starting with `ri-` ) and use it anywhere you would have used a `.fr-icon-xxxx` ! 🚀 &#x20;

 Example: &#x20;